devopness/devopness/docs/webhooks/create-outgoing-webhook.md

 ---
 title: Create an Outgoing Webhook
 intro: Outgoing Webhooks are a simple way integrate your Devopness environment with external services, triggering a request when an action of a resource has its state updated.
 Some use cases of resource action state updates are “a new application deployment is done”, “the server is now stopped” and many more use cases that can benefit from webhooks integration.
-Learn how to create an outgoing webhook to comment on a GitHub Pull Request the application deployment pipeline status.
+Learn how to create an outgoing webhook to comment the application deploy status on a Pull Request/Merge Request.
 links:
     overview:
     quickstart: